countvajhula/mantra/README.rst

 .. code-block:: elisp

-  (defun mantra-basic-parser-start (_key-seq)
+  (defun mantra-key-sequences-parser-start (_key-seq)
     "Start parsing on any key sequence."
     t)

-  (defun mantra-basic-parser-stop (_key-seq _state)
+  (defun mantra-key-sequences-parser-stop (_key-seq _state)
     "Stop parsing (i.e., accept) after any key sequence." t)

-  (defvar mantra-basic-parser
+  (defvar mantra-key-sequences-parser
-    (mantra-make-parser "mantra-all-key-sequences"
+    (mantra-make-parser "mantra-key-sequences"
-                        #'mantra-basic-parser-start
+                        #'mantra-key-sequences-parser-start
-                        #'mantra-basic-parser-stop)
+                        #'mantra-key-sequences-parser-stop)
     "A parser to recognize all key sequences.")

-The first argument, ``"mantra-all-key-sequences"``, is the name of the parser.
+The first argument, ``"mantra-key-sequences"``, is the name of the parser.
 Whenever the parser recognizes any input, it will publish its parsed output to the pub/sub system using its name as the topic for publication.

 The following two function arguments are the stop and abort conditions for the parser.
 We use named functions instead of lambdas (which would also work) for reasons that will be explained soon.